GSA/search.digitalgov.gov/_posts/2014-07-31-best-bets-text.md

 ## Add Multiple Best Bets via Bulk Upload

 Create a comma-separated file with the following fields (in this order).
+Download our [sample template for uploading best bets](/files/best-bets-template.csv) [CSV] to see the correct format.

 Title, URL, Description, StartDate, EndDate, Keywords